- Are all commercially available CoQ10 supplements alike?

 Health Function | CoQ10 Supplement Benefits |

-Reproductive Health | Enhances the quality of the oocyte — the immature egg cell.Supports a favorable environment for the development of ovarian follicles.*Learn more about CoQ10’s benefits for women and CoQ10’s menstrual cycle effects.* |
+Reproductive Health | Enhances the quality of the oocyte — the immature egg cell.*Supports a favorable environment for the development of ovarian follicles.*Learn more about CoQ10’s benefits for women and CoQ10’s beneficial effects on the menstrual cycle.* |

 How Much CoQ10 Should I Take Daily?

-The whole body content of CoQ10 is only about 500 – 1,500 milligrams.
+The whole body content of CoQ10 is only about 500 – 1,500 milligrams. |

-Based on no-observed-adverse-effect-level (NOAEL) studies1 on CoQ10, the acceptable daily intake of CoQ10 is 12 mg/kg/day, which translates to 720 mg/day for a person weighing 60 kg.
-However, it is worth noting that there is no established minimum or maximum effective daily intake.
-In clinical trials exploring the beneficial effects of CoQ10 on the heart, 100 – 400 mg of CoQ10 has been given to the trial subjects.
+However, it is worth noting there is no established minimum or maximum effective daily intake.
+In clinical trials exploring the beneficial effects of CoQ10 on the heart, 100 – 400 mg of CoQ10 was given to the trial participants.

-The average CoQ10 amount necessary to attain a therapeutic blood level of > 2.5 mcg/mL is 200 mg taken twice daily with a meal2.
+The average CoQ10 amount necessary to attain an optimal blood level of > 2.5 mcg/mL is 200 mg taken twice daily with a meal.2 |

 Commercially available single CoQ10 capsules contain between 30-600 mg of CoQ10.